PDA eligible, on-demand audio recordings

 The fourth course in this series explores the enduring power of Earth spirits, and the long history of relationship humanity has had with them.

-Liu Ming explores the role of traditional rituals, maintaining physical and emotional health, and embracing simplicity as practical ways to harmonize with Earth energy, and negotiate beneficial reciprocal relationships with these forces.
+Liu Ming explores the role of traditional rituals, maintaining physical and emotional health, and embracing simplicity as practical ways to harmonize with Earth energy.
+Learn to negotiate beneficial reciprocal relationships with the earthly spirits for your personal and communal health.

 What's included?